MRAlirad/chainlink-fundamentals/README.md

 ### Best Practices

--   Keep it Simple: Avoid deep inheritance chains that are hard to follow
+-   **Keep it Simple**: Avoid deep inheritance chains that are hard to follow
--   Document Function Overrides: Clearly comment what you're changing and why
+-   **Document Function Overrides**: Clearly comment what you're changing and why
--   Be Careful with Multiple Inheritance: It can create unexpected behavior if not managed properly
+-   **Be Careful with Multiple Inheritance**: It can create unexpected behavior if not managed properly
--   Reuse Trusted Code: Whenever possible, build on well-audited contracts like those from OpenZeppelin
+-   **Reuse Trusted Code**: Whenever possible, build on well-audited contracts like those from OpenZeppelin

 ## Testnet Funds